isaacfink21/biomehorizon/index.md

 ![](assets/pics/plot_regular_interval.png)

-While this timescale is more accurate than simply plotting samples next to each other, it can also introduce inaccuracy by interpolating across large timespans.
+While this timescale is more accurate than simply plotting samples next to each other, it also introduces inaccuracy by interpolating across large timespans.
 Since our data contains large gaps in time between samples, regularizing data in this way could be misleading.
 We can reduce this inaccuracy by specifying the maximum amount of time without samples allowed to create an interpolated timepoint.

 For this example, a new timepoint will be interpolated at day 201.
 The closest previous timepoint is day 1, and the closest subsequent timepoint is day 323, giving a total distance of 322 days without samples.
 If we set the maximum gap to 200 days, for example, then the timepoint at 201 will not be created.
 Instead, it will create a break in the time axis, and data will be regularized separately on both sides of the break.
 This break is simulated by splitting the plot into two facets.

 ```
 ## Set maxGap to 200